|2017 - 18||MPG||FG%||3P%||FT%||PPG||RPG||APG||BPG|

 • Tallied 20-plus points 27 times, 30-plus points eight times and 40-plus points once.

 • Missed two games with a sprained left ankle.

 • Participated in the Three-Point Contest during All-Star Weekend at Cowboys Stadium in Dallas and placed second behind Paul Pierce of the Celtics...
 Also played in the Rookie Challenge during the All-Star break and posted 14 points (6-11 FG) in 23 minutes in a winning effort for the Rookies.

 • Was starting guard for the 2014 USA Men’s Basketball Senior National Team that went 9-0 en route to the gold medal at the 2014 FIBA Basketball World Cup in Spain...In nine games, averaged 10.7 points, 2.8 rebounds, 2.9 assists and 1.22 steals.

 • Was a member of the 2010 USA Men’s Basketball Senior National Team that went 9-0 and won the gold medal at the 2010 FIBA World Championships in Turkey...Appeared in eight of Team USA’s games during the World Championships, averaging 4.6 points, 1.4 rebounds and 2.1 assists in 10.6 minutes per contest.

-• Ranks 25th all-time on NCAA Division I scoring list with 2,635 points.
+•Finished his collegiate career ranked 25th all-time on the NCAA Division I scoring list with 2,635 points.

-• As a junior, led nation in scoring with 28.6 points to go along with 4.4 rebounds, 5.6 assists and 33.7 minutes in 34 games (all starts), becoming the first Davidson player to lead the nation in scoring.
+•As a junior in 2008-09, led nation in scoring with 28.6 points to go along with 5.6 assists, 4.4 rebounds and 33.7 minutes in 34 games (all starts), becoming the first Davidson player to lead the nation in scoring.